Mohammadhunan97/-barstool-entity/README.md

 - Only accepts application/json [DONE]
 - Should support Regex [DONE]
 - Switch to connection pools [DONE]
-- Should check that barstool config is written properly
+- Should check that barstool config is written properly [DONE]

 # Steps for release 2: